-SHORT-TERM CAPITAL PROJECTS - NEW YORK STOCK EXCHANGE AREA SECURITY AND AESTHETIC IMPROVEMENTS --Heightened safety concerns since September 11, 2001 have intensified existing efforts to secure the area surrounding the New York Stock Exchange (NYSE).
+SHORT-TERM CAPITAL PROJECTS - NEW YORK STOCK EXCHANGE AREA SECURITY AND AESTHETIC IMPROVEMENTS --- Heightened safety concerns since September 11, 2001 have intensified existing efforts to secure the area surrounding the New York Stock Exchange (NYSE).
 However, the jersey barriers, French pedestrian barriers, pickup trucks, and other ad hoc measures that were installed have decreased the quality-of-life and ease of access for local residents, businesses, workers, and visitors.
-The goal of this project is to create and implement a security and streetscape plan for the streets and sidewalks surrounding the NYSE that (1) meets security criteria established for the NYSE, (2) meets the needs of its immediate neighbors, and (3) provides an attractive and welcoming environment for the area's workers, residents, and visitors. --- For the quarter ending March 30, 2006, construction documents were being finalized for the installation of the sixth intersection (Exchange Pl. and William St).
-Construction is expected to take place in the next quarter.
-A lighting mock-up took place for the Pine and Nassau intersection to test light levels.
-A plan was created based on the mock-up to improve lighting conditions at that intersection.
-Coordination with area stakeholders about the project continued to take place.-On February 28, 2006, HUD approved Partial Action Plan 10, which allocated additional funds for Phase Two of New York Stock Exchange Area Security and Aesthetic Improvements.
+The goal of this project is to create and implement a security and streetscape plan for the streets and sidewalks surrounding the NYSE that (1) meets security criteria established for the NYSE, (2) meets the needs of its immediate neighbors, and (3) provides an attractive and welcoming environment for the area's workers, residents, and visitors. --- For the quarter ending June 30, 2006, construction commenced for the installation of the sixth intersection (Exchange Pl. and William St).
+Coordination with area stakeholders about the project continued to take place.